DavesCodeMusings/school-coding-lab/rpi/fleet/DHCP_Reservations.md

         TX packets 330  bytes 27871 (27.2 KiB)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```
+_Figure 4: Showing the configuration for the wireless interface_

 The line starting with _ether_ is followed by six pairs of two-digit hexadecimal numbers.
 That's the MAC address.